Chocolate and peanut butter are an irresistible combination, and these classic peanut butter balls bring them together

-- Chocolate: Whenever you melt chocolate for dipping, it is always better to use baking chocolate bars found in the baking aisle.
-They melt so much smoother, and you will end up with chocolate with better consistency for dipping.
+- Chocolate: Whenever you melt chocolate for dipping, it is always better to use baking chocolate bars found in the baking aisle instead of chocolate chips.
+They melt so much smoother, and you will have chocolate with a better consistency for dipping.
 Chocolate chips contain stabilizers that prevent them from melting into the correct consistency for a smooth coating when dipping.

 - Using shortening or vegetable oil with the chocolate: Adding a couple of teaspoons of shortening, vegetable oil, or even coconut oil to the chocolate you are melting helps the chocolate melt more smoothly and makes for the perfect consistency for dipping.
 My preference is shortening because of its natural flavor.